 ANSI/BHMA A156.5 Cylinders and Input Devices for Locks

-1.1 ANSI/BHMA A156.5 establishes requirements for mechanical cylinders, push button mechanisms, and electrified input devices which include security tests, operational tests, finish tests, and dimensional criteria.
+1.1 ANSI/BHMA A156.5 establishes requirements for mechanical cylinders, electrified input devices, and push button mechanisms, which include operational and strength tests.

 1.4 Tests described in this Standard are performed under laboratory conditions.
 In actual usage, results vary because of installation, maintenance and environmental conditions.

 1.6 No lock can provide complete security by itself.
 Locks may be defeated by forcible or technical means, or evaded by entry elsewhere on the property.
 No lock can substitute for caution, awareness of your environment, and common sense.
 Builders hardware is available in multiple performance grades to suit the application.
 In order to enhance security and reduce risk, you should consult a qualified locksmith or other security professional.
-For applications where pick resistance and other higher security protections are required users should consider locks meeting UL 437 or ANSI/BHMA A156.30 for High Security Cylinders.
+For applications where pick resistance and other higher security protections are required consider locks meeting UL 437-2013 Key Locks, or ANSI/BHMA A156.30-2010 for High Security Cylinders.

-1.7 Grade Qualifications Three classifications of tests are described in this Standard, Operational, Finish and Security.
+1.7 Grade Qualifications Two classifications of tests are described in this Standard, Operational and Security.
 Manufacturers shall indicate the Grade level.
 A Grade 1 product shall meet all Grade 1 criteria, a Grade 2 product shall meet all Grade 2 criteria, and a Grade 3 product shall meet all Grade 3 criteria in each classification.